my-devices/sdk/README.md

 contains important information regarding the directory structure and the build system of the SDK.

+The SDK contains the WebTunnel library, which implements the tunnel protocol used by my-devices.net.
+Furthermore, the following executables are included:

+  - *WebTunnelAgent*: This executable runs on the device and creates the secure tunnel between the device and the my-devices.net server.
+This is the most important component of the my-devices.net SDK.
+  - *WebTunnelClient*: This executable can run on a client PC to create a secure tunnel from the PC to the device, via the my-devices.net server.
+It is required for tunneling protocols like SSH or other TCP-based protocols not directly supported by the my-devices.net server.
+  - *WebTunnelSSH*: This is a variant of WebTunnelClient that first creates a tunnel connection from your PC to the device, then launches a SSH client using that tunnel connection.
+  - *WebTunnelVNC*: This is a variant of WebTunnelVNC that first creates a tunnel connection from your PC to the device, then launches a VNC viewer using that tunnel connection.

 The my-devices.net SDK is licensed under the [Boost Software License](https://spdx.org/licenses/BSL-1.0).